 Seaside glass backsplashes in coastal kitchen designs offer a sleek and modern way to incorporate coastal elements.
 These backsplashes can feature colors and patterns that mimic the transparency and fluidity of water.
 The reflective properties of glass also help to brighten the kitchen by reflecting light, making the space feel larger and more open.
 Glass is easy to clean and maintain, making it not only beautiful but also practical for kitchen use.
 If you’re looking for a contemporary twist on coastal themes, a seaside glass backsplash is a stylish choice.

-- Furniture: white shaker-style kitchen cabinets with raised panel doors and brushed gold cabinet pulls
+- Furniture: white shaker-style base cabinets with raised panel uppers

 23. High-Gloss Seashell Hues